stojkovskistefan/togaf/README.md

 D. You will work with each implementation team to re-draft the Architecture Requirements Specifications and conformance tests to fit within their development plans.
 You will collaborate with the development teams and stakeholders to agree on a timeline for rolling out the new architecture.
 You will be available for regular follow-ups to ensure alignment, assist with interpreting the architecture, and adjust conformance tests to fit their specific implementations.
 You will also ensure reporting is done through the established governance process.

+**Answer:** A

+**Explanation:**
+TOGAF recommends publishing Architecture Requirements Specifications and conformance tests, ensuring all teams have access, and regularly verifying progress.
+This ensures alignment and compliance with the transition architecture.

 ---

 **Question 6 (Exam 6, Q6):**